 Book your spot now!

-Looking for family-friendly fun in the heart of Rome?
 After this class, the Eternal City is sure to steal a pizza your heart.
 This midday culinary experience is perfect for families, kids, and anyone who believes lunch should come with a side of laughter (and dessert).
 You’ll be mixing, kneading, laughing, and layering your way through two of Italy’s most iconic dishes: pizza and tiramisù.

 We’ll meet in our centrally located kitchen, just a stone’s throw away from the Colosseum.
 Here you’ll roll up your sleeves and get ready for a delicious adventure from start to finish.
 A local chef will teach you about the different styles of pizza before you craft your own from scratch.
 Make and knead the dough, then get creative with toppings before firing it up to golden, cheesy perfection.